“Come out of her, My people, lest you share in her sins, and lest you receive of her plagues.” (Revelation 18:4 NKJV)

 - Command from the Lord

-- Reward promised by the Lord for obedience to His command
+- Reward promised to overcomers by the Lord for obedience to His command

 - Relevant Scriptures to read for more understanding